 On the other hand, the Bose QC 35 ii's touch controls can be confusing to some users, so Bose opted for simplicity in this model.

 On the right cup of these Bose QC 35 Bluetooth headphones, we find LED lights that indicate the battery status and a micro-USB charging port, while on the left is a 3.5 mm audio jack.
 The purchase package includes the audio cable, a USB charging cable and the hard carrying case.

 Bose connect App

 Before turning on the QuietComfort 35 II wireless headphones for the first time, we recommend that you download the Bose connect app.
-It is an application available for Android and iOS devices that allows you to access several very useful extra features, among them are:
+It's an application available for Android and iOS devices, that allows you to access several very useful extra features, such as:

 - Sound equalization.

 - Synchronization of two Bose headphones (to share the same music with a friend or partner).